MelvinMcMonagle/microfrontend-workshop/01-simple-single-spa-app/README.md

-# Building Micro Frontend with Single Spa
+# Building a Simple Microfrontend-Architecture with Single Spa

-This code goes along with the blog post [Building Micro Frontends with React, Vue, and Single-spa](https://dev.to/dabit3/building-micro-frontends-with-react-vue-and-single-spa-52op) on [Dev.to](https://dev.to)

 ## Getting started